elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

      - Natively supports cluster configuration

- * Much of Google’s cluster computing framework is not part of TensorFlow
+ * Much of Google's cluster computing framework is not part of TensorFlow

      - Rudimentary cluster management solution.